fronzbot/blinkpy/CONTRIBUTING.md

 2. Add the modified file: ``git add <file>`` or ``git add .``.
 3. Continue rebase: ``git rebase --continue``.
 4. Repeat until all conflicts resolved.

-# Creating a Pull Request

-Please follow these steps to create a pull request against the ``dev`` branch: [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/)

-# Monitor Build Status

-Once you create your PR, you can monitor the status of your build [here](https://travis-ci.org/fronzbot/blinkpy),  Your code will be tested to ensure it passes and won't cause any problems after merging.